The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Stage 4

-Stage 4 is the final and most dangerous phase of a pressure sore.
-Full-thickness tissue loss has occurred, and the injury exposes bones, such as shoulder blades, tendons, or muscles.
+Stage 4 pressure injuries involve full-thickness tissue loss, exposing bones, such as shoulder blades, tendons, or muscles.
 The skin has been completely lost, creating serious risks of infection that can lead to death.

 Bedsores Lead to Death and Other Risks